-The Security Department shall staff permanent positions at points of public ingress and egress to the Gaming Areas as well as positions that rove the Gaming Areas in order to ensure protection of assets and safety of patrons and employees.
+The Security Department shall staff permanent positions at points of public ingress and egress to the gGaming aAreas as well as positions that rove the gGaming and parking aAreas in order to ensure protection of assets and safety of patrons and employees.

-Security Officers are required as escorts for access to the Cage and Count Room.
+Security Officers are required as escorts for access to the Cage and Count Room, to transport fills, credits and markers to and from tables as well as ensure the safety of patrons on the property.
 Roving Security Officer(s) may be utilized for these functions.
 Security Officers are required to transport fills, credits and markers to and from the table games.
 Roving Security Officer(s) may be utilized for these functions.